 Disentis via Oberalp Pass to Andermatt

 In Disentis we changed to a train from the Matterhorn Gotthard Bahn; the local railway service.
-These trains are equipped to haul up the higher mountains and even can switch to a rack railway system to ride up against steep mountains or make descents with big %.
+These trains are equipped to haul up the higher mountains and can even switch to a rack railway system to ride up against steep mountains or make descents with big inclines.

 The ride from Disentis to Andermatt was all about the climb!
 We were backtracking, making loops and climbing up to the Oberalp Pass, the highest point on the Glacier Express route.